To develop applications with Expo, you need two tools. A command-line application called Expo CLI

 npm install --global expo-cli

 To verify the successful installation of CLI, run the following command:

 If the installation is successful, you will see a "Not logged in" message since you are not logged in to an Expo account yet.
 You do not need an account to start and can proceed further with your project.
 However, if you want to register a new expo account, run the command:

 If you already have an Expo account, you can log in to it by running the command:

 Try searching the forums

-When the Expo Go app is finished installing, open it up.
-If you created an account with
+Open the Expo Go app after it has finished installing.
+If you have created an account with

-expo-cli then you can sign in here on the "Profile" tab.
-This will make it easier for you to open projects in the client when you have them open in development — they will appear automatically in the "Projects" tab of the client app.
+expo-cli, you can sign in by clicking the "Login" button in the top header on the "Home" tab.
+Signing in will make it easier for you to open projects in the Expo Go app while developing them — they will appear automatically under the "Projects" section on the Home tab of the app.